Ken Paxton: LGBT rights

-As Attorney General, Paxton appointed several social conservatives and opponents of LGBT rights to positions in his department.
+As attorney general, Paxton appointed several social conservatives and prominent opponents of LGBT rights to positions in his department.

 In June 2015, after the issuance of the Obergefell v.
 Hodges decision, in which the Supreme Court ruled that same-sex couples have a constitutional right to marry, Paxton offered support for clerks who refused to issue marriage licenses to same-sex couples.
 His statement said, "I will do everything I can from this office to be a public voice for those standing in defense of their rights."

 In 2016, Paxton led a coalition of thirteen states that sought an injunction to block a guidance letter issued by the Department of Education and Department of Justice that interpreted Title IX to require public schools to allow transgender students to use restrooms that accorded with their gender identity.
 Paxton submitted court filings alleging the Obama administration had "conspired to turn workplaces and educational settings across the country into laboratories for a massive social experiment" and termed the directive a "gun to the head" that threatens the independence of school districts.
 In September 2016, Paxton and his wife had dinner with activist Amber Briggle and her family, including her trans son.
 The states dropped the suit after the directive was revoked by President Donald Trump.

 On February 18, 2022, Paxton issued a new interpretation of Texas law in a written opinion that characterized gender-affirming health care (such as hormone treatments and puberty blockers) for transgender youths as child abuse.
 Established medical practice allows for puberty blockers to be explored after initial signs of puberty, although evidence for their use is still evolving.
 On February 28, Amber Briggle was notified that the Texas Department of Family and Protective Services had opened an investigation into her family.
 On March 11, a Texas District Court issued a temporary injunction, which temporarily stopped state investigations into families who provide gender-affirming medical care for their children, and scheduled a trial for July 11, 2022.